"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 The second section, Old Testament Foundation discusses how the foundation of the Kingdom of God is unfolded throughout the Old Testament.
 This must be understood in order to know what Jesus was talking about.
 It includes the following articles:

-• In the Beginning - From creation on, God had a plan for man, and it included living and reigning on planet earth, not in some etherial "home beyond the blue."
+• In the Beginning - From creation on, God had a plan for man, and it included living and reigning on planet earth, not in some ethereal “home beyond the blue.”

 • The Promises to Abraham - After the world was messed up by man's sin, God's plan of redemption began to unfold with promises to Abraham, which included land, descendants and blessings for the whole world.

-• The Heir To David's Throne - Ancient Israel was just a "trial run."
-God knew that they would not keep the Law, but He promised David that a descendant of his would sit on his throne, and of that kingdom there would be no end.
+• The Lord's Anointed - God's plan was that a man anointed by Him would rule the people in the Promised Land.
+But He knew that they would not keep the Law and would be driven from the land.
+Yet He promised David that a descendant of his would sit on his throne, and of that kingdom there would be no end.

 • The Kingdom in the Prophets - Israel still did not stay faithful and received judgment and punishment for it.
 Yet God did not give up on them.
 The Prophets spoke at length of a time when Israel would be restored to the land, and God's Anointed King would reign over the whole earth.